spadma3/duck/catkin_ws/src/25-devel-saviors/obst_avoid/README.md

 ---

-## Thorough code and package description
+## THOROUGH CODE AND PACKAGE DESCRIPTION

 In case, You want to further understand our code and in general the whole package and multiple launching options, then You can read all the additional information below!!! *However, for "regular" users who just want to start our package this is not necessary!*